-Spaceport Esrange, the mainland First satellite launch facility of Europe facility, is set to be inaugurated in Sweden, marking a significant milestone for the continent’s space industry.
+First satellite launch facility of Europe inaugurated: Spaceport Esrange, the mainland’s first satellite launch facility of Europe, has been inaugurated in Sweden, marking a significant milestone for the continent’s space industry.

 The spaceport will provide the European Space Agency (ESA) with an independent gateway to space, enhancing its current capabilities in French Guiana.
 At first, the facility will be used to launch satellites into orbit.